evwalt/dotfiles/README.md

 - Update lazy.nvim plugins.
 Inside Neovim, run `:Lazy` to open lazy.nvim and "S" to sync plugins.
 And then, quit Neovim.

 ### Update Rustup and Homebrew

+- Update rustup toolchain and brews (if applicable); log brews to text files.

 ```zsh
 r && b